PhyreEngine/conda-freecontact/README.md

 ## Building

-You should be able to build this package by simply running `conda build .`.
+You should be able to build this package by simply running `./build`.
 A package will be built for each combination of BLAS library (of `mkl` and `openblas`) and each supported CPU architecture.